iainquayle/T10G2/README.md

 # T10G2
 CalcNet
-TextNet for the purpose of training a net to convert img to text.
-TextNet is starting single threaded, but will hopefully be multi to help facilitate better training.
-CalcNet will be the merger of TextNet and a Calculator

-CalcNet
-packages:
- textNet
- calculator
- gui
+Currently CalcNet is composed of TextNet and CalculatorGUI which are going to be connected to each other and the soon to be implemented image processing.

+The following are insturctions on how to run the calculator and how train the neural network:

-How to run using an IDE:
+How to run the calculator using an IDE:
 1- Create a new folder in "CalculatorGUI" named "engine" and place everything that's inside "CalculatorGUI" into "engine" 1- Open CalculatorGUI.java in your preferred IDE (Example: Eclipse) 2- Compile and run the code on your preferred IDE*